Sokkeldirektoratet

 Information prior to BOV

-Prior to a Decision to Continue (BOV), the licensee shall inform the of its measurement concept.
+Prior to a Decision to Continue (BOV), the licensee shall inform the Norwegian Offshore Directorate of the measurement concept.

 Section 93.